RaghadAlshaikh/Automatic-Arabic-Text-Summarizer/README.md

 from nltk.corpus import stopwords
 ```

-* To import the Arabic stemmer
+* To import the Arabic stemmer (ISRI Arabic stemmer)
 ```
-from nltk.corpus import stopwords
+from nltk.stem.isri import ISRIStemmer
 ```

 **The libraries used for Term Frequency-Inverse Document Frequency (TF-IDF) summarizer:**